buddhist-uni/buddhist-uni.github.io/_drafts/_courses/roots.md

 [CBT] Th.135, Th.152, Th.145
 {:.mb-0}
-- The Theravada is also famous for its "morbid" meditations on pain and death.
+- The Theravāda is also famous for its "morbid" meditations on pain and death.

 [CBT] Th.52, Th.108
 {:.mb-0}
-- But Theravada isn't all bleak, as they also celebrate the beauty of the Dhamma and of good companionship.
+- But Theravāda isn't all bleak, as they also celebrate the beauty of the Dhamma and of good companionship.

 [CBT] Th.194
 {:.mb-0}
-- Very conservative in their practice of the monastic rules, Theravada monks still go on alms round and abstain from eating dinner to this day.
+- Very conservative in their practice of the monastic rules, Theravāda monks still go on alms round and abstain from eating dinner to this day.

 [CBT] Th.117, Th.172, Th.181, Th.196, Th.226
 {:.mb-0}
-- Lastly, we read Theravada responses to some Mahayana ideas.
+- Lastly, we read Theravāda responses to some Mahayana ideas.

 ##### Robinson Chapter 8: China